jakosz/grl-proto/README.md

 - [x] Conversions between three formats: igraph, adjacency, native.
 - [ ] Orthogonalization of simple embeddings.
 - [ ] Global link prediction heuristics.
 - [ ] Sphinx docstrings.
+- [ ] List reasons to use 1-indexing.

 ---

 Functions defined in `graph.core` are exported at the module level.